hackclub/hackclub/workshops/drum_pad/README.md

 - Onclick event (https://www.w3schools.com/jsref/event_onclick.asp)
 - Explanation on the Flex Direction CSS property (https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction)

-Now it is up to you!
-Do anything with this project, try to implement a way to play the drum pad with your keyboard's corresponding keys.
+Now it's up to you!
+Do anything with this project, try implement something crazy.

 To finish, here are some branches of the project that build upon the code: